Jyotindra Prakash Sharma

-Cass’ global reputation and vast network of alumni were deciding factors for me.
-Cass has got mechanisms for tight quality control by using London academics to teach each modules and they do not contract academics from elsewhere.
-They have structured the course so that for the duration of the programme we get perspectives from different industries; within the cohort; the academics, as well as practical skills in the areas we may not be familiar with.
-The Dubai Executive MBA gets lot of focus from the Central London team.
-We have the opportunity to attend one international elective every year even after the programme ends.
-They have a dedicated local team, which is very cooperative and extends full support during the initial MBA decision making process, and thereafter, during the study period.
+The deciding factors that bought me to Cass were its global reputation, vast network of alumni and the opportunity to attend one international elective every year as a Cass graduate.
+Cass has also got mechanisms for tight quality control by using London academics to teach each modules.
+They have structured the course so for the duration of the programme we get perspectives from different industries – within the cohort and from the academics – as well as practical skills in areas we may not be familiar with.
+Furthermore, the Dubai Executive MBA programme gets lot of focus from the London team as well as a dedicated local team, which is very cooperative and extends full support during the initial MBA decision making process, and thereafter, during the study period.

 I have always wanted a job which challenges me on a daily basis and is highly rewarding.
 However, my present job profile does not reflect this quite yet.
 I want to become a senior level executive in the next five-to-seven years and later, with the right plan and good timing, I hope to become a contributor to society by starting my own business.
 This requires knowledge and out-of-the-box thinking.
 The EMBA programme will help me attain the required knowledge and also challenge my thinking.
 The programme has introduced me to new people with diverse knowledge and experiences, helping me to further learn by collaborating with them and perhaps for my future job role or ventures.